What Is Bodily Injury Liability Coverage?

 Why 25/50 Is No Longer Enough

-A 25/50 limit may have felt adequate a decade ago, but medical costs have surged.
+A 25/50 limit may have felt adequate a decade ago, but medical costs have surged — and many states have already moved past it as a legal minimum.
 A single emergency room visit, ambulance ride, surgery, and short-term rehabilitation can easily exceed $25,000 for one person — before any lost wages or pain and suffering are factored in.
 If you cause a multi-car accident with multiple injuries, your $50,000 per-accident limit could evaporate in moments.

 The Case for 100/300

 Most insurance professionals recommend 100/300 as the baseline for drivers with any meaningful assets.
 At this level, each injured party can receive up to $100,000, and your insurer can pay out up to $300,000 total per accident.
-The premium difference between a 50/100 and 100/300 policy is often surprisingly small — sometimes just $10 to $20 per month — making it one of the best-value upgrades you can make.
+The premium difference between a 50/100 and 100/300 policy is often surprisingly small — typically adding only $10 to $25 per month — making it one of the best-value upgrades you can make.
+Learn more about car insurance coverage recommendations to see how this fits into a complete policy strategy.

 When 250/500 Makes Sense

 If you own a home, have significant savings, or have dependents relying on your income, the 250/500 tier provides meaningful protection against serious multi-victim accidents.
 At this level, you're shielded from most realistic lawsuit scenarios.
-You can also explore full coverage car insurance recommendations to see how bodily injury limits fit into a complete policy strategy.
+You can also explore how to choose car insurance liability limits to see what the right limit looks like for your specific financial profile.

 How to Choose the Right Bodily Injury Limits